aziontech/docs/src/includes/docs_help_center/en/real-time-metrics/waf/threats/cross-site-scripting-xss-threats/index.md

 Then, the graph displays all requests that were identified as XSS threats during the period you've selected in the time range.

-For more details on how WAF analyzed the requests, see your logs through [Real-Time Events](https://www.azion.com/en/documentation/products/real-time-events/){: target="_blank"}.
+For more details on how WAF analyzed the requests, see your logs through [Real-Time Events](https://www.azion.com/en/documentation/products/real-time-events/).